 However, common-law spouses in Ontario do not enjoy that same right to equalize net family properties.

-When common-law parties separate now they are entitled to receive their own property without sharing its value unless it was a jointly owned property.
+When common-law parties separate they are entitled to receive their own property without sharing its value unless it was a jointly owned property.
 This applies to property like real estate or a bank account.
-A common-law spouse is not allowed to receive the value of the other spouse’s property by right.
+A common-law spouse is not entitled to receive the value of the other spouse’s property by right.
 A common-law spouse is only entitled to the other spouse’s property if it is given or inherited or there is some other voluntary and conscientious transfer of title.

 The exception to the common-law rules